Dysregulated Nervous System: Symptoms, Causes, Treatment & Recovery

 You wake up tired even after sleeping; little compliments seem touchy; loud noises make your chest shrink.
 Calm down, you tell yourself, but your body doesn’t listen.
 “What’s wrong with me?” you ask.

 The problem with healing a dysregulated nervous system is not weakness.
 It’s a state of confusion.
 In addition to being tired, you feel tense.
-Despite your desire for peace, your body remains on high alert, as though something is going to happen.
+Despite your desire for peace, your body remains on high alert, as though something might happen.

 This misconception is that people think stress is the issue.
-However, the truth is that your nervous system no longer feels secure.
-Your nervous system also reacts before you realise it when it senses danger.
+However, your nervous system no longer feels secure.
+Your nervous system also reacts before you realize it when it senses danger.

 What is the Dysregulated Nervous System?

-According to research based on Dr. Stephen Porges’ Polyvagal Theory, your neural system continuously looks for danger or safety, without your conscious knowledge1.
+According to research based on Dr Stephen Porges’ Polyvagal Theory, your nervous system continuously seeks danger or safety without your conscious awareness1.
 According to Porges (2011), it automatically switches into fight, flight, or freeze when it perceives danger.
-Chronic stress also alters brain circuits involved in fear and emotional regulation, according to studies by Harvard Medical School (McEwen, 2017)2.
+Chronic stress also alters brain circuits involved in fear and emotional regulation, according to studies by Harvard Medical School2.

 Additionally, research in Frontiers in Psychology confirms that emotional regulation skills strongly predict nervous system resilience3.